 From the above, we have seen no one particular tailor-made choice of a specific distribution for all applications.
 However, there is no denying the fact that everyone has his favorite.
 I would instead emphasize choosing depending on your personal preference for ease of usage and what you want to derive from it.

-Recommended: 20 Best Torrent Search Engine That Still Works in
+- 20 Best Torrent Search Engine That Still Work

 As a concluding remark, options can be unlimited.
 A person can make a distribution by assembling it from the source code entirely on his own, thereby generating a new distribution or modifying an existing distribution and coming up with an entirely new distro to cover his specific wants.